 Note: If you disable test mode while you have drivers installed that need test mode(unsigned drivers) those drivers will stop functioning.

-Press Start->Search->cmd then right-click on it and click Run as administrator.
-In the CMD window type or copy this bcdedit /set testsigning off and press enter.
+Press Start->Search->type cmd then right-click on it and click Run as administrator.
+In the CMD window type or copy-paste bcdedit /set testsigning off and press enter.
 Restart PC.

-You could try this method if you don’t want Windows to always run in Test Mode.
-Compared to always running Windows in Test Mode, “Disable driver signature enforcement” method needs to be applied each time you install a new driver that is unsigned and might be problematic on Windows 7.
+You could try this method if you don't want Windows to always run in Test Mode.
+Compared to always running Windows in Test Mode, the "Disable driver signature enforcement" method needs to be applied each time you install a new driver that is unsigned.

 - Restart PC